 Have your students 'google' infographics created by different companies and organizations such as Pew Research or Time magazine as models of possibility and inspiration, or have them simply scroll the templates on graphic design platforms like Canva to get started.

 Need to assess a speaking skill while teaching ELA remotely?
 Pair infographic creation with a video walk-through via Zoom, Loom, or Flipgrid!

 (Psst...don't know much about Loom?
-Check out this awesome, teacher-friendly tutorial for using this free screen-recording software!)
+In the Free Resource Library, check out this awesome, teacher-friendly tutorial for using this free screen-recording software!)

 The part that makes us so uniquely human is that we’re gifted with different talents based on our diverse interests.
 Every single someone has something to offer, it’s true.
 Yet when we ask our learners to share what they’re ~good at~, it’s either ‘hey, I got this,’ or, ‘yo, I don’t know?!’

-Never fear, ma’friend.
+Never fear, my friend.
 This digital activity will teach our learners just how valuable a resource they all are.